RedSiege/WMIOps/README.md

 #WMIOps

-WMMIOps is a powershell script that uses WMI to perform a variety of actions on hosts, local or remote, within a Windows environment.
+WMIOps is a powershell script that uses WMI to perform a variety of actions on hosts, local or remote, within a Windows environment.
 It's designed primarily for use on penetration tests or red team engagements.

 This is my first PowerShell script, so I am sure there's things that could have been done better.
 Please submit